 Wintry weather conditions

-Winter is knocking on our door….
+Autumn is upon us and Winter will be here before long….
 It’s time to start thinking about being prepared for bad weather.

 As a locum, you are relied upon to get to your booking on time and in one piece, but when the winter starts to throw its worst at you, this can sometimes be difficult.